danielperna84/custom_homematic/README.md

 Turn on the install mode on the provided Interface to pair new devices.

+### `homematicip_local.set_schedule_profile` (experimental)

+Sends the schedule of a climate profile to a device.

+Relevant rules for modifying a schedule:
+- All weekdays must be included
+- All rules of `homematicip_local.set_schedule_profile_weekday` are relevant
+- The required data structure can be retrieved with `homematicip_local.get_schedule_profile`

 ### `homematicip_local.set_schedule_profile_weekday` (experimental)

 Sends the schedule of a climate profile for a certain weekday to a device.